0xPolygon/zkevm-data-streamer/README.md

 #### Data entry format (FileEntry struct)
 >u8 packetType // 2:Data entry, 0:Padding
->u32 length // Total length of data entry (17 bytes + length(data))
+>u32 Length // Total length of data entry (17 bytes + length(data))
->u32 entryType // 0xb0:Bookmark, 1:Event1, 2:Event2,...
+>u32 Type // 0xb0:Bookmark, 1:Event1, 2:Event2,...
->u64 entryNumber // Entry number (sequential starting with 0)
+>u64 Number // Entry number (sequential starting with 0)
 >u8[] data

 If an entry do not fits in the remaining page space we store this entry in the next page.